 In the case of a deficit generating fuel, the transferor and recipient must meet the requirements specified in the subsection below:

-By default, the transferor’s annual credit and deficit balance, as set forth in section 95485(b)(2), will be updated to include the DeficitsIncremental20XXXD as defined and set forth in section 95489(b).
+By default, the recipient’s annual credit and deficit balance, as set forth in section 95485(b)(2), will be updated to include the DeficitsIncremental20XXXD as defined and set forth in section 95489(b).

 By default, the recipient’s annual credit and deficit balance, as set forth in section 95485(b)(2), will be updated to include DeficitsBaseXD, as defined and set forth in section 95489(b).